DanielVandH/ProfileLikelihood.jl/docs/src/exponential.md

 @test parameter_vals[:, max_idx] ≈ PL.get_mle(gs_ir)
 ```

-(If you just want to try many points for starting your optimiser, see the optimiser in MultistartOptimization.jl.)
+(If you just want to try many points for starting your optimiser, see e.g. the optimiser in MultistartOptimization.jl.)

 ## Parameter estimation